 You may have a weekly washing routine that works well for your curls, but when it comes to coloring, nixing some of those washes are crucial to allowing your blonde hair to stay true and to keep hair moisturized.
 Your stylist will tell you when it is safe to wash your hair but decreasing your shampoos will help keep your hair’s color along with keeping those precious natural oils our strands need to stay healthy.

 Try a dry shampoo if hair is getting dirty more often to help save the color and your style (for that matter).
 Too much shampooing can dull your blonde.
 If you haven’t tried cowashing, give it a try and it will be less drying to your strands and much more gentle to your new color.

 These tips are going to help you get and keep some of the most beautiful blond natural hair looks you are craving.
 Get the color that you want with the protection that your hair needs and enjoy your blonde hair to the fullest!

-Whose going blonde this fall and winter?
+Whose going blonde this summer or fall?